-- (i) Allow the aircraft engaged in ETOPS/EDTO to comply with critical fuel scenario as established by the State. - (ii) Allow the aircraft flying greater than 90 minutes from an alternate airport to: - (a) Descend as necessary and proceed to an alternate airport in the event of engine failure or loss of pressurization, whichever requires the greater amount of fuel based on the assumption that such a failure occurs at the most critical point along the route; - (b) Fly for 15 minutes at holding speed at 450 m (1,500 ft) above the alternate airport elevation in standard conditions: - (c) Make an approach and landing at the alternate airport. - (iii) Allow for any additional operational requirements not covered by items i) and ii).
-(GM) Note: The Operator has the option of achieving conformity with the specifications of this provision using performance-based methods in accordance with applicable provisions in subsection 4.6.
-Such conformance is achievable irrespective of the specifications of this provision.
+- Allow the aircraft engaged in ETOPS/EDTO to comply with critical fuel scenario as established by the State. - (ii) Allow the aircraft flying greater than 90 minutes from an alternate airport to: - (a) Descend as necessary and proceed to an alternate airport in the event of engine failure or loss of pressurization, whichever requires the greater amount of fuel based on the assumption that such a failure occurs at the most critical point along the route; - (b) Fly for 15 minutes at holding speed at 450 m (1,500 ft) above the alternate airport elevation in standard conditions: - (c) Make an approach and landing at the alternate airport. - (iii) Allow for any additional operational requirements, as defined by the State or the Operator, not covered by items i) and ii).
+(GM)